United Way Asked for a Donation After Someone RSVPed to a Party

 Key Signal

-A donation ask appears immediately after a user completes an unrelated action, before they exit the experience.
+A donation ask appears immediately after someone completes another action, before they leave the experience.

 Why It Matters